Guide to enterprise mobile app development and SOA

 A comprehensive collection of articles, videos and more, hand-picked by our editors

-- A convertible tablet typically has a display that rotates 180 degrees and can be folded to close, screen up, over the integrated keyboard.
+- Convertible tablets - typically have a display that rotates 180 degrees and can be folded to close, screen up, over an integrated hardware keyboard.
 Convertible models may allow user input through a variety of methods in addition to the hardware keyboard, including natural handwriting with a stylus or digital pen and typing through a screen-based software keyboard.

-- A hybrid tablet, sometimes referred to as a convertible or hybrid notebook, is like a regular notebook but with a removable display that functions independently as a slate.
+- Hybrid tablets - sometimes referred to as convertible or hybrid notebooks.
+A hybrid is like a regular notebook but has a removable display that functions independently as a slate.

-- A rugged tablet is a slate-like model that is designed to withstand rough handling and extreme conditions.
-Rugged tablets are usually encased in a protective shell and have shock-protected hard drives.
+- Rugged tablets - a slate-like model that is designed to withstand rough handling and extreme conditions.
+Rugged tablets are usually encased in a thick protective shell and have shock-protected hard drives.